tulustul/Civi-Orbis/wiki/gdd.md

 # The beginning of the game

-Defining the number of civilizations at the start of the game, like in the Civ games, is highly artificial and makes the game predictable. `Civi Orbis` takes another approach.
+Defining the number of civilizations at the start of the game, like in the Civ games, is highly artificial and makes the game predictable. `Cives Orbis` takes another approach.

 - The player can set "civilization density" at the map creation phase.
 - The game starts only with the settler which can found an encampment.